Pre-arrival Information

 This webpage will be updated regularly as further information becomes available.

-Non- EU students should contact the International Office at international.galway@atu.ie if they require further information or guidance.
-Erasmus students should email erasmus.galway@atu.ie for queries.
+Non- EU students should contact ATU Global at international.galwaymayo@atu.ie if they require further information or guidance.
+Erasmus students should email erasmus.galwaymayo@atu.ie for queries.

 When should I arrive?

-Students should be on campus and ready to start their academic studies when teaching begins.
+Students should be on campus for our mandatory induction/orientation on 13th September 2023 and ready to start their academic studies when teaching begins the following week.

-All COVID-19 restrictions in Ireland have ended.
+All COVID-19 restrictions in Ireland have ended, however this does not mean that Covid-19 has been eradicated.
+We advise student to take normal precautions and adjust accordingly depending on your health.
 Travellers to Ireland are no longer required to show proof of vaccination, a negative PCR test, or proof of recovery, upon arrival.
-You also do not have to complete a Passenger Locator Form for your arrival in Ireland.
 Please note that if you are transiting through other countries en route to Ireland/ getting connecting flights, you will need to check what travel protocols are in place for each country you travel to or transit through, as it will vary for each country.

 B.Y.O.D (Bring Your Own Device ie. laptop/device)